There are three elements of our PE program: Physical Education classroom instruction, intramurals, and the Health program.

 - Explores strategies for living a healthy, active life

 - Makes safe and healthy choices based on experience and information

 - Develops skills to form and maintain healthy relationships

 - Explores roles and responsibilities to work toward life and learning goals

 The PE team will be working with a series of rubrics to assess students throughout the year.
 For more information on these rubrics, see the link to these rubrics on the right.

 Each month, students from each grade will be recognized for their outstanding Leadership/followership, Effort, Attitude, and Participation in Physical Education.
 These special recognitions are called, LEAPster Awards.
-Winners of these awards will receive a certificate and water bottle during PE class and will have their names posted on the PE bulletin board.
+Winners of these awards will receive a certificate during PE class and will have their names posted on the PE bulletin board.

 - Personal commitment to Fitness & Skill improvement